The intent for the teaching and learning of reading at Woodside Academy is

 We promote a love of reading and teach children to read in many ways, reflecting our understanding of individual needs and bespoke approach.
 Our environment supports all learners, with wide use of both words and visuals.

-All children are introduced to phonics, using Little Wandle Letters and Sounds Revised.
+All children are taught phonics, using Little Wandle Letters and Sounds Revised.
 This structured, whole school programme focuses initially on environmental sounds, developing focused listening and attention, including oral blending, progressing to beginning grapheme-phoneme correspondence and blending.
-The majority of children emerge as whole word rather than phonics readers, but phonics teaching and learning continues throughout the school for those who are phonics learners.
-Class teachers know and adapt the learning opportunities and approach on an individual basis and according to whether each learner is a phonics or whole work reader.
+Phonics and the teaching of early reading continues throughout the school where necessary and appropriate.
+Class teachers know and adapt the learning opportunities and approach on an individual basis.

-We provide a bespoke offer tailored to each child, whether they are a phonics or a whole word reader.
+We provide a bespoke offer tailored to each child.

 Strategies and Implementation